RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 <img src = "../../images/llm_arithmetic/W_E_fourier_coeffs_20k.png" alt="My W_E Fourier Coefficient Norms (20k epochs)" width="100%">
 *My W_E Fourier Coefficient Norms (20,000 epochs)*

-You can see that there are fewer but cleaner frequency norm spikes now.
+You can see that there are **fewer but cleaner frequency norm spikes** now.

 One of my initial questions when reading the original paper was - why 5 circles? **It seems intuitive that you only need 1 circle - why did the model settle on 5?** I guess we now know that **multiple local periodic structures form simultaneously, and the model eventually prefers the higher-signal periodic structures and pares away the redundant / lower signal structures**; 5 was just an arbitrary number that the original authors happened to arrive at.
 As it turns out, the minimum number of circles is also 2 and not 1, for reasons that will become clear at the end.

-# 5.1.
+# 5.2.
 Looking at the Circular Embeddings (`W_E` Columns)

 Now that we have a grokked model to work with (I'm just going to use the 20,000 epochs one), we can attempt to see if we can actually visualize these embeddings.

 Given that:
 - We know there's some periodic structure along the `d_vocab` dimension of `W_E`
-- We know what the Fourier Coefficients for each frequency multiple (`k`) are
+- We know what the Fourier Coefficients for each frequency (`k`) are

 Let's try to visualize the embeddings in 2 chosen dimensions to see if the embeddings are indeed spherical.
 How may we choose the 2 dimensions?
 Well, if we computed our Fourier Coefficients Norms as such: